MODriscoll/modsBootstrap/README.md

 Wish List:
 - Game object (Actor) feature
 - A component feature
+- Custom file format that resources such as textures and models are saved out to This format will allow for a single path to be provided and will contain the additional details related to that asset.
+Importing options will be available (jpg imports as texture)
 - Update (research) build output and resources location so builds are nicely packed